MSchabel/developers-community/pages/documents/ConversationalAI/IntentBuilder/domains.md

 **To add a prebuilt domain**

-1. Access the Intent Builder application, as described [here](intent-builder-overview.html#access-intent-builder).
-2. In the dashboard that lists your domains, click **Add Domain** in the upper-right corner.
+1. In the dashboard that lists your domains, click **Add Domain** in the upper-right corner.
-3. In the Add Domain dialog box, click the **Prebuilt Domains** tab.
+2. In the Add Domain window, click the **Prebuilt Domains** tab.

     **Screen**

-4. Select the desired domain.
+3. Select the desired domain.
 Then click **Preview** to see a description of the domain and some sample user phrases.
 This helps you to verify that the domain is the one you want.

     **screen**

-5. Click **Add**.
+4. Click **Add**.

     {: .important}
     After you add the domain, there's no need to train or activate it for the first time.
 This has been done automatically.
 However, from this point forward, things work as if you had created the domain manually: You can customize the domain as you see fit.
 If you subsequently make any changes, you must re-train the domain to create a new model version that reflects the changes.
 And when ready, you’ll need to activate the new model version.